Sequoia/sequoia.github.com/_content/posts/type-hinting-in-javascipt.md

 ## Typings

-Typings is a "Typescript Definition Manager", which means it helps us install the Typescript Defintions (or "Declarations") we need for our IDE to know what the JavaScript APIs we're working with look like.
+Typings is a "Typescript Definition Manager", which means it helps us install the Typescript Definitions (or "Declarations") we need for our IDE to know what the JavaScript APIs we're working with look like.
 We'll look more at the format of Typescript Declarations later, for now we'll stay focused on our goal of getting our IDE to recognize Node.js core APIs.

 Install `typings` thus: